Matt Dunigan

-Matt Dunigan (born December 6, 1960) is an American broadcaster and former professional football player and executive.
-He is a Canadian Football League (CFL) sportscaster for Canadian sports television channel TSN.
+Mathew A. Dunigan (born December 6, 1960) is an American broadcaster and former professional football player and executive.
+He was a Canadian Football League (CFL) sportscaster for Canadian sports television channel TSN.
 Dunigan is a former quarterback, coach, and executive in the CFL.
 In 2006, Dunigan joined the Canadian Football Hall of Fame, and was voted one of the CFL's Top 50 players (#39) of the league's modern era by Canadian sports network TSN.

 In 2008, he was named the host of Road Grill, a Canadian barbecue cooking series on Food Network Canada.

-Early life and college football career
+Early life and college

 Although born in Ohio, Dunigan was raised in Dallas, Texas, attended Lake Highlands High School and grew up admiring Dallas Cowboys quarterback Roger Staubach.
-A member of an athletically-inclined family, he enrolled at Louisiana Tech University in 1979, while Tech was classified as an NCAA Division I-A program.
+A member of an athletically inclined family, he enrolled at Louisiana Tech University in 1979, while Tech was classified as an NCAA Division I-A program.
 In 1982, Dunigan's senior season, Louisiana Tech began play in Division I-AA.

 In his freshman year, Dunigan played in eight games behind incumbent starting quarterback Mark Buchanan.
 Dunigan was named the starting quarterback for the 1980 season by newly hired head coach Billy Brewer.
-Dunigan's best collegiate season was in 1982 as a senior, going 222-413 for 2,843 yards, 23 touchdowns and 15 interceptions.
-Dunigan led the Bulldogs to a 9-2 regular season record, an undefeated 5-0 record in the Southland Conference, a #2 ranking in The Sports Network poll, and the program's first ever berth in the Division I-AA playoffs.
-After a 38-3 quarterfinal win at home against South Carolina State, the Bulldogs were eliminated from the playoffs in a 17-0 semifinal loss at home to Delaware.
+Dunigan's best collegiate season was in 1982 as a senior, going 222–413 for 2,843 yards, 23 touchdowns and 15 interceptions.
+Dunigan led the Bulldogs to a 9–2 regular season record, an undefeated 5–0 record in the Southland Conference, a #2 ranking in The Sports Network poll, and the program's first ever berth in the Division I-AA playoffs.
+After a 38–3 quarterfinal win at home against South Carolina State, the Bulldogs were eliminated from the playoffs in a 17–0 semifinal loss at home to Delaware.

 In 44 total games at Louisiana Tech, Dunigan had completed 550 of 1,103 pass attempts for 7,010 yards with 40 touchdowns against 50 interceptions.
 Dunigan was inducted into the Louisiana Tech University Athletic Hall of Fame in 2011.